 This survey asks about peoples’ experiences of accessing and using their GP Practice and other local healthcare services; receiving care, support and help with everyday living; and caring responsibilities.

-The survey is run in partnership by the Scottish Government and Information Services Division (ISD), part of NHS National Services Scotland.
-Both the Scottish Government and ISD are involved in the planning and organisation of the survey, as well as analysing and reporting on the survey responses.
+The survey is run in partnership by the Scottish Government and Public Health Scotland (a new organisation from 1st April 2020, previously Information Services Division (ISD), part of NHS National Services Scotland).
+Both the Scottish Government and Public Health Scotland are involved in the planning and organisation of the survey, as well as analysing and reporting on the survey responses.